Filter by

 If you're heading to the beach, make sure you swim within the red and yellow flags and and stick to patrolled beaches.

-Surf Lifesaving NSW has made 3,000 rescues this summer and there have been a number of tragic drownings.
+Surf Lifesaving NSW made 1,200 rescues during the Christmas and New Year period alone last year and there were a number of tragic drownings.

 Find out more on the BeachSafe website.
 The site includes current information and conditions for every beach in Australia.